catavallejos/TutorialBASiCS/README.md

 ## Software requirements

-This tutorial was prepared on the statistical software R (https://www.R-project.org).
+This tutorial was prepared using the statistical software R (https://www.R-project.org).
 During the tutorial we will use RStudio as an interface.
 Before the practical session, please make sure you install `R` version 3.1.0 or superior.
 Once R has been installed, the following libraries have to be installed:

 * From BioConductor
 	+ BiocGenerics